guillaumeblanc/ozz-animation/_documentation/animation_runtime.md

 `ozz::animation::SamplingJob` is responsible for deciding when an iframe shall be used at runtime (rather than sequentially reading forward or backward).
 The strategy is to seek to an iframe if delta time is bigger than half the interval between iframes.

-> Default interval is set to 10s for importer tools.
-Long animations will have an iframe every 10s.
-Smaller ones (less than 10s) will only have a iframe at the end, allowing to efficiently start playing an animation from the end, which is useful when reading backward.
+> Default interval is set to 10s for importer tools, so long animations have an iframe every 10s.
+Smaller ones (less than 10s) will only have an iframe at the end, allowing to efficiently start playing an animation from the end, which is useful when reading backward.

 `ozz::animation::*Track`
 ---------------------------